AryanThodupunuri/regional-vitals/README.md

 ## Tests

-We have 88 tests across six test files:
+We have 154 tests across ten test files (run `pytest tests/ --collect-only` if you need an exact count after changes):

 | Test file | Covers |
 |---|---|